alexb70/alexbourla.github.io/research/turning-the-table-on-globalprotect.md

 ## Vulnerability Summary

-Between April and October 2024 we reported 5 vulnerabilities affecting Global Protect client on Mac and Linux.
+Between April and October 2024 we reported 5 vulnerabilities affecting GlobalProtect client on Mac and Linux.
 In July 2025 PAN patched 4 of the vulnerabilities, with one bypass remaining open as PAN didn't consider it a vulnerability that they would fix.

 Please see the table below summarising the state of the reported vulnerabilities: